Working hard to be lazy

 So here's an exhortation: work hard to be lazy.
 Future you will be glad.

-basically you can keep runnning the steps as you're trying to get the whole thing to work and nothing break.
+basically you can keep running the steps as you're trying to get the whole thing to work and nothing break.
 Good for fiddlers… ↩︎